salvatob/HicHacHoe/tech_doc.md

 Since `Board` implements handy methods for getting all rows, columns, and diagonals in the grid, `staticEval` counts successive `symbols` on each "line", adding their heuristically defined score to the total score.
 Mapping of the individual scoring ratios is located in the same file.
+The smaller Tic-Tac-Toe 3x3 version just returns if any player has won.

 ---

 ### App
-Even though this project is primarily intended as a library for tictactoe based games, it does contain a small CLI application.
+Even though this project is primarily intended as a library for Tic-Tac-Toe based games, it does contain a small CLI application.
 - The module contains functionality for playing the games via std IO.
 - The CLI serves as a demonstration and proof of concept for the library components.